 Establishing Meaningful Measures

-Here are some practical steps to take when setting up measurements for Agile teams.
+Here are some practical steps to take when setting up measurements for Agile teams that you hope will become high performing teams.

 1. To start, help the team connect their work – their activities and outputs – to the business impact that you are striving to make.
 Give people the big picture.
 The more that the people closest to the work understand the overall goals, the better decisions they will make.
 And don't make the mistake that Wells Fargo did.
 Their business goal should have been more delighted customers, not more accounts set up.
 Accounts set up is not a business impact.